To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Independent auditors are MHA MacIntyre Hudson.

-Lendahand Ethex | profitable?
+Lendahand Ethex | not profitable

-LandlordInvest | profitable
+LandlordInvest | profitable?

 LandlordInvest‘s unaudited accounts up to and including its 2022 financial year don't provide sufficient information, since they are the abridged versions, but it told 4thWay back in April 2022 that it was profitable in 2020 and 2021.
 P2P Finance News reports that it was very slightly profitable in 2022.
+In 2023, its limited accounts indicate roughly breakeven, but that is just best guess.

 Lendwise | not profitable